Laxmikantjava/Phoenix-Inwarranty-flow/README.md

 ## About Me ##
-Hi My Name is Jatin Sharma.
+Hi My Name is Laxmikant Yadav.
 I have 6.10 years of experience in Automation Testing.
 My Skillset includes UI Automation with Selenium Webdriver, Playwright and for API testing I used Rest Assured and Postman.
-You can connect with me over: https://www.linkedin.com/in/laxmikant-y-223723122/
+You can connect with me over Linked in: https://www.linkedin.com/in/laxmikant-y-223723122/

 ## Testing Coverage ##
 1. Happy Flow Testing